shuuuS/poringBot/README.md

-It is simple discord bot project by using Python library: discord.py.
-It has many music bot functions but not only.
-Besides that it can send private message (only for admins) or delete messages.
+Discord bot project using discord.py library.
+Some functionality:
+->function for send and back private messages (modmail) ->send random images from special folder (by saying "foczka")